Ñorquincó

 Ñorquincó is a city in Ñorquincó Department, in southwest Río Negro Province, Argentina.

 With a population of 444, it had a decline of 12.7% after the 509 in the previous census.

+Name

 The name comes from the Mapudungun language, meaning Water Plant, due to a common plant of the area, called "ñorquin".

+History

-The town was founded on 16 November, 1901, as Department Seat of the department of the same name.
+The town was founded on 16 November 1901 as Department Seat of the department of the same name.